ATLuis/AT-Challenge/README.md

 - Fork the repository.
 - Implement your solution.
 - Create a Pull Request to our repository.
-- Submit your PR within 24 hours of forking the repo :exclamation:.
+- Submit your PR within 4 hours :exclamation: of forking the repo.
+- Communicate with us via the chat channel #Code-Challenge in (Glip)[https://cliq.zoho.com/company/710901440/channels/codechallenge] for any questions or clarifications.

 There are no strict limitations on your implementation.
-You are free to use your preferred programming paradigm, modularization, and security best practices.
+You are free to use your preferred programming paradigm, modularization, and security practices.
 The goal is to deliver a clean, well-structured, and scalable solution.

 If you have any questions or need further clarification, feel free to ask.
 We’re here to help!